signalogic/SigSRF_SDK/mediaTest_readme.md

  - sox audio_file.au audio_file.wav

-If for some reason you have used .raw format, then you will have to correctly specify to sox, Audacity, or other conversion program uLaw vs. ALaw.
-If that doesn't match the mediaTest session config file, then the output audio data, although still audible, won't sound quite correct (it will have a dc offset and incorrect amplitude scale).
+When .au format is given to Wireshark, it peforms uLaw or ALaw conversion internally (based on the payload type in the RTP packets) and writes out 16-bit linear (PCM) audio samples.
+If for some reason you are using .raw format, then you will have to correctly specify uLaw vs. ALaw to sox, Audacity, or other conversion program.
+If that doesn't match the mediaTest session config file payload type value, then the output audio data may still be audible but incorrect (for example it may have a dc offset or incorrect amplitude scale).

 *Note: the above instructions apply to Wireshark version 2.2.6.*